srackham/drake/README.md

 - Drake API functions for defining, registering and running tasks.

-**IMPORTANT**: Currently (as of 1.0.0-rc1) it is necessary to include the Deno `--unstable` when you compile drakefiles.
+**IMPORTANT**: Currently (as of 1.0.0-rc1) it is necessary to include the Deno `--unstable` command-line option when you compile drakefiles.
 If you still get compile errors try reloading the Deno cache with:

     deno cache -r --unstable Drakefile.ts